Word Embeddings

 - Vector-space semantics and the distributional hypothesis (“a word is known by the company it keeps”)

-- Training a Word2Vec / GloVe / fastText model on your own corpus vs. using a pre-trained model
+- Training a model on your own corpus versus using a pre-trained model

 - Aligning embedding spaces across time (to measure semantic change) or across languages

-- Using embeddings as input features for classification, clustering, or topic analysis
+- Using embeddings as input features for classification or clustering

 What you need to learn first